cse-labs/res-edge-labs/labs/register-namespace-and-applications.md

 ```

-## Create a Namespace
+## Register a Namespace

-- Create a new Namespace
+- Register a new Namespace in the Data Service

   - Open the Res-Edge app from the `Ports` tab
     - Expand Namespaces